PancakeBot/PancakePainter/README.md

    * Click single points to draw polygonal shapes, press right click or ESC/Enter to complete drawing.
  0. **Using the selection tool:**
-   * Click the center or near a line to select it.
+   * Click the center or near a line to select it, shift click to add to selection.
+   * Alternate selection: Click and drag to create a selection marquee to fully encompass any objects you'd like to select _(v1.3.0)_.
    * Once selected, click and drag the corner handles to scale the object, or the top rotation handle to rotate it.
    * Click and drag points on the line to move them, shift-click to remove, or click an area on the line without any points to add a new point.
    * Click and drag the selected object anywhere else to move it to a new position.
- 0. **Using the trace image import tool:**
+ 0. **Manual image trace import tool:**
-   * To import an image to trace by hand, click the image import icon, select your image (in any standard web format, GIF, JPG, PNG), and it will be placed on the canvas.
+   * To import an image to trace by hand, click the image import icon, then select the manual import icon on the left.
+Select your image (in any standard web format, GIF, JPG, PNG), and it will be placed on the canvas.
    * Once imported, you can move the image around and scale/rotate it as needed.
    * When done, click outside the image, press ESC, or select the drawing tool.
    * To adjust the image position, just click the image import button again.
 To choose a new image, press the Delete key when in edit mode then click import again.
+ 0. **Automatic image trace import tool _(v1.3.0)_:**
+   * Click the image import icon and select either of the two automatic trace presets.
+   * Within the automatic trace window, adjust the settings to your liking.
+   * When complete, select how many copies you want & click the "Place" button.
+   * You now should have fills and strokes as if you had drawn them yourself.
  0. **Using the fill tool:**
    * The fill tool is used to visually fill an area with a specific shade, which will then be used to create a zig-zag fill pattern used by the PancakeBot.